 20 Dairy Free Snacks for Breastfeeding Moms

-There is a huge chunk of breastfeeding mamas who discover (quite early on) that their little ones’ digestion cannot handle the dairy they eat.
+A big food group many breastfeeding mamas discover early on that their little ones digestion cannot handle is the dairy they eat.

 See the list below of dairy free snack ideas for breastfeeding moms: